 We also could choose or be required to seek funds through arrangements with collaborators or others that may require us to relinquish rights to some of our technologies or drug candidates that we would otherwise pursue on our own.
 We do not expect to realize revenue from sales of products or royalties from licensed products in the foreseeable future, if at all, and unless and until our drug candidates are clinically tested, approved for commercialization and successfully marketed.
 To date, we have primarily financed our operations through the sale of equity securities.
 We will be required to seek additional funding in the future and currently intend to do so through collaborations, public or private equity offerings or debt financings, credit or loan facilities or a combination of one or more of these funding sources.
 Our ability to raise additional funds will depend on financial, economic and other factors, many of which are beyond our control.
-For example, financial markets have been negatively impacted by the COVID-19 pandemic and associated economic uncertainty, and such impact may be exacerbated as the

-COVID-19 pandemic evolves or by other unforeseen events or public health emergencies.
+For example, financial markets have been negatively impacted by the COVID-19 pandemic and associated economic uncertainty resulting from high interest rates and rising inflation, and such impact may be exacerbated as the COVID-19 pandemic evolves or by other unforeseen events or public health emergencies.
 Additional funds may not be available to us on acceptable terms or at all.
 If we raise additional funds by issuing equity securities, our stockholders will suffer dilution and the terms of any financing may adversely affect the rights of our stockholders.
-In addition, as a condition to providing additional funds to us, future investors may demand, and may be granted, rights superior to those of existing stockholders.
 Debt financing, if available, is likely to involve restrictive covenants limiting our flexibility in conducting future business activities, and, in the event of insolvency, debt holders would be repaid before holders of our equity securities received any distribution of our corporate assets.

-We are not in compliance with the continued listing requirements of Nasdaq and may be subject to delisting.
+We may not be able to maintain compliance with the continued listing requirements of Nasdaq, and, if so, we would be subject to delisting.

 Our common stock is currently listed for trading on the Nasdaq Global Select Market under the symbol "UBX".
 The continued listing of our common stock on Nasdaq is subject to our compliance with a number of listing standards.
 On June 3, 2022, we received a letter from the Listing Qualifications Staff of The Nasdaq Stock Market LLC indicating that for the last 30 consecutive business days, the closing bid price of our common stock was below \$1.00 per share, which is the minimum required closing bid price for continued listing on the Nasdaq Global Select Market pursuant to Listing Rule 5450(a)(1).
-We have 180 calendar days, or until November 30, 2022, to regain compliance.
+We had 180 calendar days, or until November 30, 2022, to regain compliance.
 To regain compliance, the closing bid price of our common stock must be at least \$1.00 per share for a minimum of ten consecutive business days.
-There can be no assurance that we will be able to regain compliance with these requirements or that our common stock will continue to be listed on Nasdaq.
+On October 19, 2022, we effected a 1-for-10 reverse stock split of our common stock seeking to regain compliance with Nasdaq Global Select Market's continued listing standards.
+From October 20, 2022 to November 2, 2022 (10 consecutive business days), the closing bid price of our common stock exceeded \$1.00 per share.
+Accordingly, on November 3, 2022, we received a notice from Nasdaq indicating that we have regained compliance with Listing Rule 5450(a)(1) as of such date.